 What is Pan con Tomate?

-Whenever we go back to Barcelona, the city where we were raised, " pan con tomate " is the first thing we want to eat.
+Whenever we go back to Barcelona, the city where we were raised, it's the first thing we want to eat.
 In Barcelona, you can pretty much find it in any tapas bar or restaurant.

 How to Make Pan con Tomate